b1schumacher/ocis/docs/architecture/protocol-changes.md

     links Client: {"web": "https://owncloud.dev/clients/web/", "RClone": "https://owncloud.dev/clients/rclone/"}
     link Graph: Documentation @ https://owncloud.dev/extensions/graph/

-    Note left of Client:  First, a clients looks<br/>up the spaces a user has access to opt space lookup
+    Note left of Client:  First, a clients looks up the spaces a user has access to opt space lookup
         Client->>+Graph: GET /me/drives
-        Graph-->>-Client: 200 OK JSON list of spaces, say A, B and C,<br/> each with a dedicated webDavURL, etag and quota end
+        Graph-->>-Client: 200 OK JSON list of spaces, say A, B and C, each with a dedicated webDavURL, etag and quota end

-    Note left of Client: Then it can do a parallel<br/>sync discovery on spaces<br/>whose etag changed par Client to Space A
+    Note left of Client: Then it can do a parallel sync discovery on spaces whose etag changed par Client to Space A
         Client->>+SpaceA: PROPFIND {webDavURL for Space A}
         SpaceA-->>-Client: 207 Multistatus PROPFIND response